-- 2.70 Records of certain commissions of inquiry are also deemed to be 'documents of an agency' and within the possession of the relevant agency, as follows: - records of a Royal Commission that are in the care of the National Archives of Australia are taken to be documents of an agency and in the possession of the department responsible for the Royal Commissions Act 1902 (currently the Attorney-

-- General's Department) (s 13(3)(a)) - records of the Commission of Inquiry (as defined under the now repealed Quarantine Act 1908)51 that are in the care of the National Archives of Australia are taken to be documents of an agency and to be in the possession of the Agriculture Department (within the meaning of the Biosecurity Act 2015) (s 13(3)(b)) - records of a Commission of Inquiry under the Offshore Petroleum and Greenhouse Gas Storage Act 2006 that are in the custody of the National Archives are taken to be documents of an agency and in the possession of the department responsible for the Offshore Petroleum and Greenhouse Gas Storage Act (s 13(3)(c)).
+- 2.89 Records of certain commissions of inquiry are also deemed to be 'documents of an agency' and within the possession of the relevant agency, as follows: - records of a Royal Commission that are in the care of the National Archives of Australia are taken to be documents of an agency and in the possession of the department responsible for the Royal Commissions Act 1902 (currently the Attorney-General's Department) (s 13(3)(a)) - records of the Commission of Inquiry (as defined under the now repealed Quarantine Act 1908)66 that are in the care of the National Archives of Australia are taken to be documents of an agency and to be in the possession of the Agriculture Department (within the meaning of the Biosecurity Act 2015) (s 13(3)(b)) - records of a Commission of Inquiry under the Offshore Petroleum and Greenhouse Gas Storage Act 2006 that are in the custody of the National Archives are taken to be documents of an agency and in the possession of the department responsible for the Offshore Petroleum and Greenhouse Gas Storage Act (s 13(3)(c)).

-Documents open to public access and not available under the FOI access request process
+Documents open to public access and not available under the FOI Act

-- 2.71 As discussed above, the right to obtain access under the FOI Act does not apply to all documents that are in the possession of agencies that are subject to the FOI Act.
-The FOI Act does not apply to documents of the following kinds that are open to public access under other arrangements: - the document or a copy of it is within the open access period as defined in the Archives Act, unless the document contains personal information, including personal information about a deceased person (s 12(1)(a) see Part 1 of these Guidelines for information about the open access period)52 - the document is already publicly available, as part of a public register or in accordance with an enactment where a fee or other charge may apply (s 12(1)(b)).
-An example of a public register is a register of births, deaths and marriages.
-A consumer protection register is an example of a register created under an enactment.
-This extends to documents that are available to the public in accordance with arrangements made between the agency and a publisher.
-As a publisher. - the document, under a State or Territory law, is open to public access as part of a land title register subject to a fee or charge (s 12(1)(ba)) - the document is made available for purchase by the public in accordance with arrangements made by an agency (s 12(1)(c)).55
+- 2.90 As discussed above, the right to obtain access under the FOI Act does not apply to all documents that are in the possession of agencies that are subject to the FOI Act.
+The FOI Act does not apply to documents of the following kinds that are open to public access under other arrangements: - the document or a copy of it is within the open access period as defined in the Archives Act,67 unless the document contains personal information, including personal information about a deceased person (s 12(1)(a).68

-The Commission of inquiry referred to in s 13(3) relates to the equine influenza outbreak in Australia in 2007 and related matters.
+66 The Commission of inquiry referred to in s 13(3) relates to the equine influenza outbreak in Australia in 2007 and related matters.